DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-PAYABLE/Save-electronic-reporting-file-to-secure-location.md

 **API Endpoint:**

 > Note: Available **Web API types** can be viewed on ActionPane.

+> Note: Parameter in which the file is passed, should be named file

 Field         | Description                         | Example or Options :--           |:--                                  |:--